sacdallago/biotrainer/docs/config_file_options.md

 On clusters for example, training can get interrupted for a numerous reasons.
 The implemented auto_resume mode makes it possible to re-submit your job without changing anything in the configuration.
 It will automatically search for the latest available checkpoint at the default directory path.
-This behaviour is activated by default, but you can switch it off if necessary:
+This behaviour is de-activated by default, but you can switch it on if necessary:
 ```yaml
 auto_resume: True | False  # Default: True
 ```
+This works for any cross validation method.
+**Due to randomness in the computation (especially when using GPU or random layers in the network like dropout), results might differ between originally trained checkpoints and resumed training!**

 If you are using an already pretrained model and want to continue to train it for more epochs, you can use the following option:
 ```yaml
 pretrained_model: path/to/model_checkpoint.pt
 ```
+**Note that `pretrained_model` only works in combination with `hold_out` cross validation!**

 *Biotrainer* will now run until early stop was triggered, or `num_epochs - num_pretrained_epochs` (from the model state dict) is reached.